alywheng27/nextjs14_codevolution-Route_Handlers_with_API-/note.md

 ## Redirects in Route Handlers
 - You can redirect to another route in route handlers.
+- It only works on GET
+- GET doesn't have to be an async function
+- It also redirect to UI

 ## Headers in Route Handlers
 - HTTP headers represent the metadata associated with an API request and response.